 First, to understand why downdrafts are the last choice replacements only, let me show you the ventilation basics.

 Ventilation is divided into equal parts.

 - CFM: CFM stands for cubic feet per minute.
-Literally, how many cubes of airflow through the vent in one minute.
+It's how many cubes of air flow through the vent in one minute.
 Downdrafts can vent quite a bit at 1500 CFM max.
 That is one small room of air per minute, every minute.

 - Capture: Smoke is not expelled immediately after reaching your vent.
 It is captured, then vented.
 It's why you see huge hoods in the middle of restaurant kitchens.
 Capture is best defined by the height, width, and depth of your hood.
 Downdrafts have zero capture area (a 2-inch slit) and will not effectively cook higher output.

 - Duct Run: The best ducting follows gravity and where the smoke is naturally headed.
 So straight up is best.
 Short horizontal runs of the straight back are ok as well.
 Downdrafts, however, direct the smoke down against gravity and then transition with an elbow reducing static flow.
 Most downdrafts are longer runs as well.

 - Duct Size: Duct size was more of an issue years ago when contractors were using dryer ducting.
 Typically 8-10 rounds are adequate for any vent.

 So you now know downdrafts will be a challenge, especially if you wok, grill, griddle, or fry.
 They will work better with induction or electric cooktops.